funcompbio/practical2/practical2.md

 # Sort rows

 Unix provides a command called `sort` to order rows of a file in a number of ways.
-By default, it orders rows in increasing alphabetical order.
-Note for instance that in the `cataluna_setmanal.csv` file, the column `DATA_INI` and `DATA_FI` contain the initial and end date of the recorded data for each row, that first lines correspond to more recent data and that date is written in a format that the alphabeic order matches the time order.
+By default, it sorts rows in increasing alphabetical order.
+Note for instance that in the `cataluna_setmanal.csv` file, the column `DATA_INI` and `DATA_FI` contain the initial and end date of the recorded data for each row, that first lines correspond to more recent data and that date is written in a format that the alphabetic order matches the time order.
 Type the following four commands:

 ```